 Since the debt-capital ratio can differ from industry to industry, there’s no reasonable debt-capital ratio.

 - For start-ups, the debt would be pretty low or almost none.
 As a result, the debt-capital ratio for start-ups would be around 0-10%.

 - But if you talk about small businesses, the debt-capital ratio would be a little higher, around 10-30%.

 - And if you think about the banking or insurance industries, the debt would be too high.
 As a result, the debt-capital ratio would be around 70-90%.
 The debt-capital ratio is an important ratio, but many investors/analysts also use the debt-equity ratio.

 #7 – What are the typical Credit Analysis Ratios?

 You must expect this credit analyst interview question.
-There are few top ratios that banks constantly use.
-Debt-equity ratio, interest coverage ratio, tangible net worth ratio, fixed charge coverage ratio, debt-EBITDA ratio, debt-capital ratio are the most common.
+There are a few top ratios that banks constantly use.
+The debt-equity ratio, interest coverage ratio, tangible net worth ratio, fixed charge coverage ratio, debt-EBITDA ratio, debt-capital ratio are the most common.
 Since these ratios can easily portray the financial health of businesses, these are the ones banks have to use the most.

 #8 – What do credit rating agencies do?

 Credit agencies help the market understand the creditworthiness of a business by looking at the outstanding debts.
 But blindly trusting the ratings of credit rating agencies wouldn’t be prudent.
 We need to look at the risk profile of each organization along with multiple credit agencies’ ratings to be sure about whether to offer a loan to that company or not.